SGM Paul Schultz

 His lovely wife, Ava, is a Grambling graduate, and a native of Bernice, Louisiana.
 They have two wonderful children, Nick and Rachel.

-Jim Yocum is the chief of digital media for the Defense Health Agency Communications Division, overseeing the agency’s public websites, social media, email marketing, and visual information management.
+Jim Yocum is the chief of digital communication for the Defense Health Agency Communications Division, overseeing the agency’s public websites, social media, email marketing, and visual information management.
 He leads the teams that manage content for two of the largest websites in the Department of Defense serving the 9.4 million service members, retirees, and their families eligible for the TRICARE health plan.
 He has nearly 30 years of communications and public affairs and strategic communications experience with the Department of Defense, Department of the Army, and the Federal Emergency Management Agency.

 Before joining the Military Health System in 2010, Jim worked for three years as a consultant with Booz Allen Hamilton, supporting clients in the Department of Defense and Department of Homeland Security.